MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 This architecture addresses performance efficiency with:

 - Based upon the requirements, the standard service tiers of the various component SKUs will be acceptable, understanding that these types of resources can be scaled up, on-demand with no interruption in service levels.
-  - This should be [rigorously tested](/azure/well-architected/performance-efficiency/performance-test) before production release.
+  - Autoscaling should be [rigorously tested](/azure/well-architected/performance-efficiency/performance-test) before production release.
 - Selecting a baseline of compute SKU, utilizing the cloud native features to support increased demand, such as:
   - Databricks [autoscaling](/azure/databricks/delta-live-tables/auto-scaling).
   - SQL Server [Scale up/down](/azure/azure-sql/database/scale-resources?view=azuresql).